Ziang-Lu/Flask-Blog/README.md

 We separate `user_post_service` out as a Flask-based web service:

-* `user_post_service` is responsible for all the logics and information related to users and their posts, and talks to `PostgreSQL` directly.
+* `user_service` is responsible for all the logics and information related to users, and talks to `PostgreSQL` directly.
   * This web service can be implemented in two ways: check out https://github.com/Ziang-Lu/RESTful-with-Flask/blob/master/Bookstore%20Web%20Service%20Documentation.md.
 Here we simply use `Flask-RESTful` framework to implement this web service.
+* `post_service` is responsible for all the logics and information related to user posts, and talks to `PostgreSQL` directly.
 * `Marshmallow/Flask-Marshmallow` is used for schema definition & deserialization (including validation) / serialization.
-  * Since this web service is backed by `PostgreSQL` database.
+* Since these web services are backed by `PostgreSQL` database.
 And thus `Flask-SQLAlchemy` module is used for ORM-related tasks.

-***

-* *Why not go one step further, and separate `user_service` or `post_service` out?*

-  *Well... we could've done that, but it requires a little bit more effort.*

-  *This is because `User` and `Post` has a tightly-coupled 1-to-many relationship, so separating them to different services leads to great inconvenience:*

-  *-> A `Post` object has an attribute of `author`, which refers to a `User` object.
-Imagine we try to separate them out into different services, then in order to pass the representations of `User` and `Post` objects, we have to repeatedly define `UserSchema` and `PostSchema` in both `user_service` and `post_service`, which is redundant and violates the DIY principle.*

-***

 The communication between the main Flask-Blog app and the web service is through RESTful API, via `JSON`.